-Due to related parties, net: During the second half of 2012, Navios Logistics acquired 100% of the outstanding stock of Merco Parana S.A, an Argentinean company owned by Claudio Pablo Lopez, Horacio Enrique Lopez and Carlos Augusto Lopez, which is the owner of three liquid barges that were previously chartered-in by Navios Logistics.
+Due to related parties, net: During the second half of 2012, Navios Logistics acquired 100% of the outstanding stock of Merco Parana S.A., an Argentinean company owned by Claudio Pablo Lopez, Horacio Enrique Lopez and Carlos Augusto Lopez, which is the owner of three liquid barges that were previously chartered-in by Navios Logistics.
 The total consideration for the acquisition was \$2.5 million to be paid in installments.
 The final installment was paid on March 29, 2013.

-During the second half of 2012, Navios Logistics acquired one push boat and three liquid barges, which were previously chartered-in by Navios Logistics, from Holdux Maritima Leasing Corp., a Panamanian company owned by members of the family of Mr. Horacio Alfredo Lopez, the father of Mr. Claudio Pablo Lopez, Navios Logistics' Chief Executive Officer and Vice Chairman,

-Mr. Carlos Augusto Lopez, Navios Logistics' Chief Commercial Officer-Shipping Division and Mr. Horacio Enrique Lopez Navios Logistics' Chief Operating Officer-Shipping Division.
+During the second half of 2012, Navios Logistics acquired one push boat and three liquid barges, which were previously chartered-in by Navios Logistics, from Holdux Maritima Leasing Corp., a Panamanian company owned by members of the family of Mr. Horacio Alfredo Lopez, the father of Mr. Claudio Pablo Lopez, Navios Logistics' Chief Executive Officer and Vice Chairman, Mr. Carlos Augusto Lopez, Navios Logistics' Chief Commercial Officer-Shipping Division and Mr. Horacio Enrique Lopez Navios Logistics' Chief Operating Officer-Shipping Division.
 The total consideration for the acquisition was \$13.4 million to be paid in one initial payment and seven semiannual installments with the final installment payable on June 30, 2016.
-As of December 31, 2013, the Company had paid \$2.4 million and the remaining balance was \$11.1 million.
+As of December 31, 2014, the Company had paid \$5.9 million and the remaining balance was \$7.5 million.

-Lodging: Compania Naviera Horamar S.A., a wholly owned subsidiary of Navios Logistics, obtains lodging services from Empresa Hotelera Argentina S.A./(NH Lancaster) an Argentinean corporation owned by members of the Lopez family, including Claudio Pablo Lopez, Navios Logistics' Chief Executive Officer and Vice Chairman and Carlos Augusto Lopez, Navios Logistics' Chief Commercial Officer-Shipping Division, each of whom has no controlling interest in those companies.
-The total expense payments were less than \$0.1 million for the years ended December 31, 2013, 2012 and 2011 and amounts payable were less than \$0.1 million as of December 31, 2013 and 2012.
+Lodging and travel services: Navios Logistics obtains lodging and travel services from Empresa Hotelera Argentina S.A./(NH Lancaster) and Pit Jet S.A., both owned by members of the Lopez family, including Claudio Pablo Lopez, Navios Logistics' Chief Executive Officer and Vice Chairman and Carlos Augusto Lopez, Navios Logistics' Chief Commercial Officer-Shipping Division, each of whom has no controlling interest in those companies.
+Total charges were \$191 for the year ended December 31, 2014 (\$98 in 2013 and \$56 in 2012) and amounts payable amounted to \$20 as of December 31, 2014 and \$5 as of December 31, 2013.